VGanesh1798/web-dev-notes/basics/terminal/git.md

 # Git Commands
+Git is a version control system with a really cool branching feature.
+It can be downloaded on all platforms and is often used in conjunction with a remote repository like GitHub, GitLab, or BitBucket.

 ## Initial Git Setup
 There are three stages of the Git config, and each stage overrides the last.